inbeacon/InbeaconSdk-IOS/documentation/install-with-carthage.md

 ## Add descriptions for use of Location

-  Add two text items to the custom target info.
+  Add text items to the custom target info.
   >Note
   >Without these, the app never asks for permission to use location and inBeacon won’t function!